hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 <Pokemon name={"charizard"} />
 ```

-It's a waste to fetch pikachu twice.
+It's a waste to have 2 API calls for `pikachu` twice.
 Imagine having `<Pokemon name={"pikachu"} />` 20 times.
 Do we want to make 20 calls to the API?
 Or just one?

 We can do so with just one.